Cagayan de Oro College: History

 In the College of Arts and Sciences, three new courses were granted government recognition, namely: a four-year course leading to a Bachelor of Science in mathematics in 1990, Bachelor of Science in General Science in 1991, and the first two years of Associate in Computer Science in 1994.
 Three new courses are offered, AB Journalism, AB Broadcasting and AB Mass Communication, in AY 2001–2002.
 These courses are now granted government recognition.

 The College of Commerce and Secretarial offered Marketing as an additional major in its Bachelor of Science in Commerce effective school year 1989–1990.
 The Bachelor of Science in Commerce ceased to offer Accounting as a major and, instead, this field was given a separate designation, now called Bachelor of Science in Accountancy, which is currently being offered in the College of Accountancy.
 It was granted recognition in 1993.
 The Bachelor of Science in Secretarial Administration offered Computer Secretarial Education as another major field.
 In June 1994, BSC major in Management Accounting was offered.

 New advanced courses were also opened in the Graduate School, namely: Master in Government Management and Ph.D. in Educational Administration and Supervision in 1998, Master of Science in criminology in 1999, and Master in Engineering Management in 2000.
 The Ph.D. in Educational Administration and Supervision was granted government recognition in 2001.

 At present, PHINMA COC is the only educational institution in the country to have been granted the authority to operate a commercial television and radio stations by virtue of RA 8740.
-The college, as a proud and renowned member of national associations, boasts of national awards for two straight years: the third- and second-highest accredited programs in 2003 and 2004, bestowed by the Philippine Association of Colleges and Universities – Commission on Accreditation (PACU – COA).
+The college is a member of national associations, has national awards for two straight years: the third- and second-highest accredited programs in 2003 and 2004, bestowed by the Philippine Association of Colleges and Universities – Commission on Accreditation (PACU – COA).

 In 2012, PHINMA COC inaugurated the Puerto Campus.
 The new campus increased the total school population of COC by 19 percent one year after it opened.